Thinkful/thinkful-curriculum-starter-files/iain-notes/sa_tutorial/important_concepts.rst

     class Pet(Base):
         ...etc...

-Once the Base class has been built by the factory function, it is used as normal just as if it had been imported.
+Once the Base class has returned by the factory function, it is used as normal just as if it had been imported.
+We'll see another factory function later when dealing with the Session object.

 Data Mapper & Declarative Base
 ------------------------------
 SQLAlchemy uses a pattern called **Data Mapper** to persist objects.
+In the Data Mapper pattern, we create a set of regular Python classes corresponding to the real world classes of objects that we are persisting in the database, such as Species, Pet, and Person.
+Each instantiation of a class represents one database instance: there will be a Person object for Ben, and pet objects for Ben's cats.
+This collection of classes is referred to as our **Domain Model**.

-In the Data Mapper pattern, A data model is defined with regular Python classes, which we will refer to as our Domain Model classes.
-A separate set of objects representing the database tables are also created and these are then **mapped** dynamically to our data model classes using SQLAlchemy's **mapper** function.
-The Data Mapper pattern is very flexible because it doesn't make any assumptions about how our Python classes map to our tables, if the database grows and we need to change our  table structure or even how many tables are mapped to each class we can easily do so.
+A separate set of objects representing the database *tables* are also created, one per table, and these are then **mapped** dynamically to our domain model classes using SQLAlchemy's **mapper** function.
+The Data Mapper pattern is very flexible because it doesn't make any assumptions about how our Python classes map to our tables: if the database grows and we need to change our table structure or even how many tables are mapped to each class we can easily do so without affecting code using the domain model objects.

+SQLAlchemy supports two different ways of setting up the data mapper for your domain model.
-In **Classical Mapping**, these three components are declared separately.
-Older versions of SQLAlchemy *only* supported classical mapping, so it is worth being familiar with this as you may see it in existing code.
-Below is an example of classical mapping, in which we setup a Python class for a Species, a table object for the species table, and dynamically map them to each other ::
+In **Classical Mapping**, the three components are declared separately (domain model classes, table objects, and mapper objects).
+Older versions of SQLAlchemy only supported classical mapping, so it is worth being familiar with this as you may see it in existing code.
+You will find that frequently in programming as a problem becomes more complex and an application grows, we wind up preferring options that involved writing more code if the result is increased clarity and flexibility.

+GOT TO HERE:

+ Personally I find classical mapping preferable for large applications where I do not have ultimate control over the database structure.
+Below is an example of classical mapping, in which we setup a
+Python class for a Species, a table object for the species table, and dynamically map them to each other ::

     # imports are not show in this example